Medical massage at the leg in a physiotherapy center. Female physiotherapist inspecting her patient. Close-up photograph.

 Outpatient Services:

 It is our belief that quality patient care centers on a partnership between the physician, therapist and patient.
 This partnership is instrumental in returning the patient to the highest functional level possible and therefore reducing the risk for re-injury.
-Our Board Certified Physical and Occupational Therapists believe that providing hands – on, individualized, and goal oriented outpatient physical therapy for Fort Bend and surrounding communities produces positive results.
+Our Board Certified Physical, and Occupational Therapists believe that providing hands – on, individualized, and goal oriented treatments produce positive results.

 Orthopedic and Sports Medicine Therapy: